-m.
-New GASB Statements
+I. New GASB Statements

-Statement No. 95, "Postponement for the Effective Dates of Certain Authoritative Guidance" provides temporary relief to governments and other stockholders in light of COVID-19.
+Statement No. 95, "Postponement for the Effective Dates of Certain Authoritative Guidance" provides temporary relief to governments and other stockholders in light of COVID-19, as a pandemic.
 That objective is accomplished by postponing the effective dates of certain statements and implementation guides to those dates reported below.